mui/mui-x/docs/data/common-concepts/custom-components/custom-components.md

 ## What is a slot?

-A slot is a part of a component that can be overridden and / or customized.
+A slot is a part of a component that can be overridden and/or customized.

 ## Basic usage